Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Examples of how to help yourself:

 ..What is ‘Self-Care’?
 It means something different to everyone.
-A good self-care practice starts with self-awareness, you must learn to recognize what are your needs and how are you going to fulfil them.
+A good self-care practice starts with self-awareness, you must learn to recognise what are your needs and how are you going to fulfil them.

 Using your pronouns tells everyone that you are not going to assume their gender, and you don’t have to be LGBT+ to start.
 It is an important move towards real inclusivity in the workplace and wider society.
 It creates a healthier, safe space so everyone can bring their ‘whole self’ to work and be respected for it.
 Support your trans and non-binary workmates and friends by reducing some of the burden on them to continuously explain their identity.»